The Best of New Zealand

 A great start to city sightseeing is to ascend the Sky Tower: a SkyWalk is optional!
 Nearby Queen Street is the main strip and you could end your day with a waterfront dinner in the new Wynyard Quarter.

 Collect a rental vehicle and head south to Waitomo Glow Worm caves before being welcomed to a real New Zealand home.
-Your hosts are delighted to show off the farm, and share a home-cooked dinner with you before you enjoy a good night’s sleep.
+Your hosts will be delighted to share a home-cooked dinner with you before you enjoy a good night’s sleep.

 From the Buried Village to Whakarewarewa, Te Puia and Waimangu: all fascinating attractions that blend the two aspects that make Rotorua a must: Maori culture and geothermal activity.
 We can also recommend an authentic Maori hangi for dinner!